tadinhhuy/tadinhhuy/README.md

   <div>
     <p>
-      If you're changing the world, you're working on important things.
-You're excited to get up in the morning. - Larry Page
+      If you don't have confidence, you'll always find a way not to win - Carl Lewis
     </p>
     <div id="header" align="center">
       <div id="badges">